UFrameIT/UFrameIT.github.io/index.md

 #### UFrameIT at [FAU Erlangen-Nürnberg](https://fau.de)

-After a long period, where students got frustrated with the complexities of the unreal engine and its documentation, a group for FAU students got together in late 2019 to restart the project using the [Unity game engine](https://unity.com) as a basis.
-The UFrameIT framework is the result of this effort.
+After a long period, where students with graphics and game development expertise didn't find their way to FrameIT, the cooperation with the [Chair of Visual Computing](https://www.lgdv.tf.fau.de/) brought together a group of FAU students in late 2019 to restart the project.
+The UFrameIT framework using the [Unity game engine](https://unity.com) as a basis is the result of this effort.

 ## Demo Videos